happysmaran/OuroborOS/README.md

 * **Standard C Library (glibc/uClibc-ng):** For the watchdog daemon implementation.
 * **Procps-ng:** To monitor system processes during the destruction sequence.

+All three of these libraries are standard and come with Buildroot, which can be found here: https://github.com/buildroot/buildroot

 ---

 ## Previously Discussed Content